YARA BELGIUM S.A.

 2 Jul 2021

-Their ask — The company requests inclusion of Nitrogen Use Efficiency (NUE) as a sustainability indicator and modern data collection methods using digital tools and satellite data.
+Message — The company requests inclusion of Nitrogen Use Efficiency (NUE) as a sustainability indicator and modern data collection methods using digital tools and satellite data.
 They want better data accessibility and physical traceability of products.1234

-How it helps them — This would support their core business of selling digital farming tools and precision agriculture services to farmers.56
+Why — This would support their core business of selling digital farming tools and precision agriculture services to farmers.56

-Meeting with Antoine Colombani (Cabinet of Executive Vice-President Frans Timmermans) and
+Meeting with Antoine Colombani (Cabinet of Executive Vice-President Frans Timmermans) and Shell Companies and

 15 Jun 2021 · Fit for 55 package

-Meeting with Thierry Breton (Commissioner) and
+Meeting with Thierry Breton (Commissioner) and European Environmental Bureau and

 10 Jun 2021 · Roundtable of the Clean Hydrogen Alliance: 3rd meeting of the co-chairs